economicanalysiswithmatrices/The_Chasers/READMEnew.md

  Motivation

  Our motivation for the group project came from our desire to create a game to replicate one of TV’s best game shows – The Chase!
 We were originally inspired to create a TV game show due to the success that other groups have had in past years, we intended to create a fully functional Matlab game with a great degree of replay value, which would allow the end users to enjoy the chase.
-We believe that creating the chase game show through Matlab is both challenging and interesting, because every team member was already aware of the final model should look like, which meant we had an easily understandable goal to aspire for.
+We believe that creating the chase game show through Matlab is both challenging and interesting, because every team member was already aware of what the final model should look like, which meant we had an easily understandable goal to aspire for.
 We decided to adopt GUI, to make our game more user-friendly and visibly attractive to players.

  Methodology